 will close early on December 24 and will be closed all day on December 25.

-The new Center for Education and Leadership features a temporary exhibit space on the second floor.
-Recent exhibitions in the space include:
+The Center for Education and Leadership features a temporary exhibit space on the second floor.
+Upcoming exhibitions in the space include:

 Photo of Center for Education and Leadership exhibit by Maxwell MacKenzie.